microsoft/component-detection/README.md

 # My favorite language/ecosystem isn't supported!

-BCDE is built with extensibility in mind!
+Component Detection is built with extensibility in mind!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) to get started where you can find additional docs on adding your own detector.

-# Building and running BCDE
+# Building and running Component Detection
 DotNet Core SDK 6.0.0-rc2 is currently in use, you can install it from https://dotnet.microsoft.com/download/dotnet/6.0 We also use node and npm, you can install them from https://nodejs.org/en/download/